Jose Luis Cabrera Alarcón, PhD

 Paula Fernández-Montes

 After graduating in Biology at the Universidad Autónoma de Madrid, I joined the GENOXPHOS group as a master student and finally as a predoctoral researcher.
-In my second year, I study the role of alternative isoforms of complex IV, specifically the Cox7a family.
+In my third year, I study the role of alternative isoforms of complex IV, specifically the Cox7a family.
 Complex IV (cytochrome oxidase c) is the last complex in the electron transport chain and undergoes a high level of regulation.
 The COX7A family is formed by different isoforms: COX7A1, COX7A2 and COX7A2L or SCAF1 and they are interchangeable.
 The alternative Cox7a subunits confer to complex IV different supramolecular organization, appearing in monomeric, dimer, multimer and super-assembled with other complexes forming the Q-respirasome and the N-respirasome (Cogliati and Calvo, et al. Nature 2016).

 Using murine and cellular models, we have observed that the supramolecular structures of complex IV have different metabolic and physiological functions, ranging from organism viability, metabolic maturation necessary for proper tissue physiology, to plasticity and adaptation to different metabolic requirements.